7 Game-Changing Insights: Carbon Fiber vs. Aluminum Tennis Rackets – Which Performs Better for Advanced Players?

 Customization Potential

-The versatility of carbon fiber allows manufacturers to fine-tune racket properties:
+The versatility of carbon fiber lets manufacturers fine-tune racket properties:

 1. Layering techniques: By altering the orientation and thickness of carbon fiber layers, designers can create rackets with specific flex patterns and sweet spots.